-Now, their thoraxes were topped by a blonde-haired, blue-eyed head.
-She’d destroy her pursuers with eldritch weaponry, littering the hardscrabble with leaking body parts, but she couldn’t bring herself to destroy the heads.
-Back when they’d been blank-eyed insects, she’d gone for their skulls every time—damaging their brains was the easiest way to cut them down.
-But after they’d stolen her face (that’s how she’d thought of it, hence her name for them: face-stealers) she couldn’t kill them in the same manner.
-Even though it took more effort, she found other ways, she would slice their limbs out from under their bodies, then target their legless torsos with a heavy blast.
+Now, their thoraxes were topped by a blonde-haired head.
+She’d destroy her pursuers with eldritch weaponry, littering the desert with leaking body parts, but she couldn’t bring herself to attack their heads.
+Back when they’d been blank-eyed insects, she’d gone for the skull every time—damaging their brains was the easiest way to cut them down.
+But after they’d stolen her face (hence her new name for them: face-stealers) she couldn’t bring herself to go for their noggins.
+She found other ways; she would slice their limbs out from under their bodies, then target their torsos with a heavy blast.

-After her arcane kill-fests, face-stealer heads would lay scattered across the earth, dotting the Territories with countless variations of her decapitated visage.
+So she marked her passage with a trail of heads marked her passage, dotting the Territories with countless variations of her decapitated visage.
 A lot looked angry, some looked sad, but most just stared blankly ahead.
-As she sawed the meat out from beneath the chitin, she would keep her eyes on her grisly task, refusing to look at her macabre reflections.
+As she sawed the meat out from beneath their chitin, she would keep her eyes on her grisly task, staunchly ignoring her macabre reflections.